vchandela/ml-utilities/deploy-jupyter-notebook/README.md

 docker run -it -p 8888:8888 -v $(pwd)/notebooks:/home/jovyan jupyter-notebook
 ```

-- Now, you can access the notebook at `http://localhost:8888` using `app.ipynb`
+- Now, you can access the notebook at `http://localhost:8888` using `app.ipynb`.
+Just change the `url` for local env.